rgknp/AIDayLabs/lab04.2-deploying_a_scoring_service_to_aks/0_README.md

 This hands-on lab guides us through deploying a Machine Learning scoring function to a remote environment using [Azure Machine Learning](https://docs.microsoft.com/en-us/azure/machine-learning/preview/overview-what-is-azure-ml).

-In this workshop, we will
+In this lab, we will

 - Understand how to create a model file
 - Generate a scoring script and schema file